Tomatoes are one of the most popular and easy-growing plants in the whole world.

 Tomatoes typically need 1 to 2 inches of water a week, but this can be altered depending on the temperate of your environment.

-In the height of summer, your tomato plant may need to be watered as frequently as twice a day, but if the days are cooler it may be as little as twice a week.
+In the height of summer, your tomato plant may need to be watered as frequently as twice a day, but if the days are cooler, it may be as little as twice a week.

 Many gardeners even add mulch or peat moss to the soil of their tomato plants to ensure that moisture is retained for longer.

-Aside from the getting the light levels right, don’t forget to properly space your tomato plants to avoid competition among them.
+Aside from getting the light levels right, don’t forget to properly space your tomato plants to avoid competition among them.

 Pollination